Sign up to our Newsletter

 Why This Personal Statement Worked

-The author does an excellent job of showing how their background could help them contribute to problems more than others that don’t share their experiences and culture (this author wouldn’t have to write a diversity statement because of this).
+The author does an excellent job of showing how their background could help them contribute to problems more than others who don’t share their experiences and culture (this doubles as a diversity statement).
+They take care to discuss how their experience with immigration would make them a passionate attorney with unique strengths.

 The only thing to be careful with when writing a personal statement that references another person is to ensure the focus stays on you.
 We think this writer managed to do that for the most part, but be careful not to remove yourself from the spotlight, particularly in introductions and conclusions.